Skip to Content

 To make sure receipts aren’t building up, when I get to a new month’s or quarter divider I go through only those receipts.
 Out dated receipts are put in the bin.
 It’s usually a 2 minute job to do that!

-How to organize your electronic receipts
+How to organize your online receipts

-If you are like me, and often purchase items online rather than in store, you will need to decide how you will organise online receipts.
+If you are like me, and often purchase items online rather than in store, you will need to decide how you will organize online receipts.
 Some people have come up with systems for filing digital receipts as well as going completely paperless.
 In contrast, my method is super simple!

 I keep the email copy of invoices and receipts in my inbox and use that as my storage.
 That’s it!